 1.2) Download the Proxmox VE 7.x ISO Installer.

-1.2) You will now need to make a bootable USB drive using balenaEtcher, available HERE.
-Use a USB drive of at least 8gb.
-Insert the blank USB drive into your PC, open Etcher, select the Proxmox image you have just downloaded, select your USB drive, then click Flash.
+1.3) You will now need to make a bootable USB drive using balenaEtcher.
+Using a USB drive of at least 8gb, insert it into your PC, open Etcher, select the Proxmox VE image you just downloaded, select your USB drive, then click Flash.

-1.5) Next on the EULA screen, select, I Agree.
+1.6) On the EULA screen, select, I Agree.

-1.9) Next on the Management network configuration screen.
+1.10) On the Management network configuration screen.

-Netmask - should auto populate and be something like
+- Netmask - Should auto populate and be something like

 255.255.255.0depending on your network configuration.